-- Stores up to 224 events - Can be viewed at the keypad or through the use of V-LINK or Compass software - Can be printed on a serial printer using a 4100SM Module including zone alpha descriptors - Can store PassPoint events - Printed events can be sent to an alpha numeric pager
+- Stores up to 224 events. - Can be viewed at the keypad or through the use of Compass software. - Can be printed on a serial printer using a 4100SM Module including zone alpha descriptors. - Printed events can be sent to an alphanumeric pager.